Probate Q&A Series

 • Heirs inherit property subject to existing mortgages and deeds of trust.

-• To keep the property, heirs must pay off or refinance the loan, negotiate with the lender, or redeem after sale (G.S.
-45-21.34).
+• To keep the property, heirs must pay off or refinance the loan, negotiate with the lender, cure the default before sale, or bid at the foreclosure sale.

-• Heirs can ask the probate court to use estate funds for mortgage payments or redemption.
+• Heirs can ask the probate court to use estate funds for mortgage payments or other authorized steps to preserve estate property.

-• Heirs may appear at the foreclosure hearing to contest notice or request postponement (G.S.
+• Heirs may appear at the foreclosure hearing to contest notice or raise other matters within the scope of the hearing (G.S.
 45-21.16).

 Next Steps and Call to Action